Simply copy and paste the following command line in your terminal to create your first Strapi project.

 If you ever thought the same way, look no more.
-In this article, my goal is to share what we learned since we’ve been building the Product Marketing team at an open-core software company like Strapi, to help you understand the role and responsibilities, what is Product Marketing, and how to get organized to be the most productive possible.
+In this article, my goal is to share what we learned since we’ve been building the Product Marketing team at an open-core software company like Strapi to help you understand the role and responsibilities, what product is Marketing, and how to get organized to be the most productive possible.

 However, only 5% of Product Marketers are 100% sure that the role of Product Marketing is fully understood by other teams and stakeholders within their organization - based on the State of Product Marketing research by the Product Marketing Alliance.

 In proprietary software companies, their role mainly focuses on business value.
 Product Marketing concentrates on bringing the product to market, making sure key decision-makers, sellers, and customers understand it.

 In a developer-first, product-driven company like Strapi, Product Marketing is even more specific as it’s deeply linked with product education.
 It could be renamed Knowledge-based Marketing!
 As the source code is open for all to see, copy and customize, and as all updates are transparent, developers are the most engaged audience and the most likely to discover the product.
 Therefore, they are at the forefront of the decision process on buying a new technology product.
 They need to be able to understand the code themselves and see the value they’ll get from using your solution.